andreshere00/SVG-to-PNG/README.md

 ### Pre-requisites

+The following packages and programs should be installed before launching the application:

 - [Python](https://www.python.org/) 3.12 or higher.
 - [Pipenv](https://pipenv.pypa.io/en/latest/) (for dependency management).
 - [Inkscape](https://wiki.inkscape.org/wiki/Installing_Inkscape) (Optional).
 - [Docker](https://docs.docker.com/engine/install/) (Optional).
+- [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (Optional, but strongly recommended for Windows users, since the instructions are the same as the Ubuntu users showed in this guide).

 ### Steps